Twenty Things You Might Not Have Known About Michigan Agriculture

 15. Squash: Michigan produces more squash than any other state and is the fourth-highest fresh carrot producing state in the country, which is good for Michigan companies such as Gerber baby foods.
 Squash and carrots were favorites with my kids when they were babies!

-16. Tomatoes: Michigan is 9th in the nation for production of fresh market tomatoes.
+16. Tomatoes: Michigan is 5th in the nation for production of tomatoes.
 This is good news for me because I love using fresh tomatoes for pico de gallo, which is an easy bbq party dish.

 17. Cranberries: Cranberries are grown in Michigan too!
 I never knew that!
 Michigan has 280 acres of cranberries and they are harvested every year from September through November.

-20. Farmer’s Markets: Michigan is 4th in the nation for farmer’s markets, supplying fresh farmer products to Michiganders every week.
+20. Farmer’s Markets: Michigan is 3rd in the nation for farmer’s markets, supplying farm fresh products to Michiganders every week.
 Port Austin is a huge farmer’s market in the Thumb, where I live.
 The market is very busy in the summer months!
 Find a farmer's market near you here.

 As you can see, there’s so much to love about Michigan!
 Whether it is the seasons, a multitude of outdoor activities, or the vast array of agricultural products, I believe Pure Michigan is the finest in the nation!
 I could go on and on about Michigan agriculture and Michigan farming, but to find out more for yourself, visit MichiganAgriculture.com.